datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ![gitpod](images/tutorials/Filexplorer0.png?raw=true)

-Let's go ahead and hit <Ctrl>+C to exit out of the running application if you have not already.
+Let's go ahead and hit Ctrl+C to exit out of the running application if you have not already.

 Now issue the following command to open up the file where we will subsequently set a breakpoint to be hit whenever we create a new todo item.